What are the best student bank accounts right now?

 Right now, there are a host of student bank accounts offering perks in order to entice the next generation of students.
 Here’s our pick of the top accounts...

+The Santander Edge Student account offers a guaranteed £1,500 0% overdraft for the first three years of study.
 If your course lasts for five years then you’ll be offered a higher £1,800 overdraft in year four, and £2,000 in your fifth year.
-To get a 0% overdraft you need to pay in at least £500 into your account each term.

-Similar to the Nationwide account above, the Lloyds Student account offers a decent 0% overdraft as long as you’ve a decent credit score.
+Similar to the Nationwide account above, the Lloyds Student account offers a 0% overdraft of up to £1,500 for the first three years.

 Will I be credit-checked if I apply for a student bank account?